Keep Rehearsing and Refining: Lifelong Learning Vehicle Routing under Continually Drifting Tasks: Introduction

-Some recent studies~\cite{li2024enhancing,feng2025lifelonglearner,LLR-BC} have begun exploring lifelong learning for neural VRP solvers, aiming to improve plasticity, i.e., the ability to learn new tasks, and stability, i.e., the ability to preserve knowledge of previously learned tasks and avoid catastrophic forgetting.
-However, their works mainly focus on the particular scenario considering periodically stationary tasks with sufficient per-task learning (denoted \textit{periodically stationary} scenario, cf. Figure~\ref{fig:demo_sd}).
-Each task remains stationary for a long time interval (hundreds of training steps with millions of instances) to be learned before the arrival of the next task.
-Under this strong assumption, these methods typically rely on sufficient training for each stationary task and on storing high-quality task-specific knowledge, such as model parameters~\cite{li2024enhancing,feng2025lifelonglearner} or behaviors~\cite{LLR-BC} for transferring and mitigating forgetting.
+Some recent studies~\cite{li2024enhancing,feng2025lifelonglearner,LLR-BC} have begun exploring lifelong learning for neural VRP solvers, aiming to improve plasticity, i.e., the ability to learn new tasks, and stability, i.e., the ability to preserve knowledge of previously learned tasks.
+However, they mainly focus on the particular scenario considering periodically stationary tasks with sufficient per-task learning (denoted \textit{periodically stationary} scenario, cf. Figure~\ref{fig:demo_sd}).
+Learning of each task remains stationary for a long time interval (hundreds of training steps with millions of instances) before the next task.
+Under this assumption, these methods typically rely on sufficient per-task training and on storing high-quality task-specific knowledge, such as model parameters~\cite{li2024enhancing,feng2025lifelonglearner} or behaviors~\cite{LLR-BC} to mitigate forgetting.
 However, in real-world scenarios where the problem patterns drift continually, such assumptions no longer hold.
 Obtaining and storing high-quality per-task knowledge becomes impractical.
-As our experiments demonstrate (cf. Section~\ref{sec:performance}), lifelong learning solvers designed for the periodically stationary scenario can suffer substantial performance degradation.
+As our experiments demonstrate (cf. Section~\ref{sec:performance}), these methods can suffer substantial performance degradation.